Thom Gunn: Work

-In 2003 he was awarded the David Cohen Prize for Literature together with Beryl Bainbridge.
+In 2003, Gunn was awarded the David Cohen Prize for Literature together with Beryl Bainbridge.
 He also received the Levinson Prize, an Arts Council of Great Britain Award, a Rockefeller Award, the W. H. Smith Award, the PEN (Los Angeles) Prize for Poetry, the Sara Teasdale Prize, a Lila Wallace-Reader's Digest Award, the Forward Prize, and fellowships from the Guggenheim and MacArthur foundations.
 He won Publishing Triangle's inaugural Triangle Award for Gay Poetry in 2001 for Boss Cupid; following his death, the award was renamed the Thom Gunn Award in his memory.

 Legacy

-Five years after his death, a new edition of Gunn's Selected Poems was published, edited by August Kleinzahler.
+Five years after Gunn's death, a new edition of his Selected Poems was published, edited by August Kleinzahler.

-Gunn was honored in 2017 along with other notables, named on bronze bootprints, as part of San Francisco South of Market Leather History Alley.
+Gunn was honoured in 2017, along with other notables, named on bronze bootprints, as part of San Francisco South of Market Leather History Alley.

-In 2020 Jack Fritscher received the National Leather Association International’s Cynthia Slater Non-Fiction Article Award for "Thom Gunn (1929-2004)".
+In 2020, Jack Fritscher received the National Leather Association International's Cynthia Slater Non-Fiction Article Award for "Thom Gunn (1929–2004)".